apache/cordova-docs/docs/en/edge/cordova/storage/sqlresultsetrowlist/sqlresultsetrowlist.md

 Details
 -------

-The SQLResultSetRowList contains the data returned from a SQL select statement.
-The object contains a length property letting you know how many rows the select statement has been returned.
-To get a row of data you would call the `item` method specifying an index.
-The item method returns a JavaScript Object who's properties are the columns of the database the select statement was executed against.
+The `SQLResultSetRowList` contains the data returned from a SQL `select` statement.
+The object contains a `length` property indicating how many rows the `select` statement returns.
+To get a row of data, call the `item` method to specify an index.
+It returns a JavaScript `Object` whose properties are the database columns the `select` statement was executed against.

 Supported Platforms
 -------------------